Mark Tunick

-Mark Evan Tunick political theorist and professor of political science at Florida Atlantic University.
+Mark Evan Tunick is a political theorist and professor of political science at Florida Atlantic University.

 Education

 Tunick received his MA and PhD from the University of California, Berkeley.
 His PhD dissertation was entitled "The Justification of Legal Punishment: Hegel's "Rechtsphilosophie" as Practical Theory" in 1990 under direction of Hanna Pitkin.
 Before that he earned to bachelor of sciences in political science and management from MIT.